James Barnette retired from Samford University in January, 2021, and died Feb. 22.

-Originally from Louisville, Kentucky, Dr. Barnette first came to Samford as an undergraduate.
+Originally from Louisville, Kentucky, James Barnette first came to Samford as an undergraduate.
 He was inspired by his professors and knew as an undergraduate that he would want to come back to Samford someday.
-In 1994, Dr. Barnette became Samford’s Minister to the University.
-This job included teaching every semester in the religion department.
-In 2005, he began to serve as a full-time professor.
-He now teaches Biblical Perspectives, Preaching, Formation for Christian Ministry, and Missiology.
-Dr. Barnette says the best way his students learn is in an interactive climate that facilitates good discussions.
+In 1994, he became Samford’s Minister to the University.
+This work included teaching every semester in the Department of Biblical and Religious Studies, which he joined as a full-time professor beginning in 2005.
+Before his retirement in 2021, he taught Biblical Perspectives, Preaching, Formation for Christian Ministry, and Missiology.
+Barnette also directed Samford's Preministerial Scholars program.

 Degrees and Certifications